-Policies H-9 through H-24: Implement Policies and Strategies to Meet Housing Needs Equitably
+Policies H-8 through H-25: Implement Policies and Strategies to Meet Housing Needs Equitably

 Jurisdictions need to employ a range of policies, incentives, strategies, actions, and regulations tailored to equitably meet their housing need.
-The Puget Sound Regional Council's Housing Innovations Program7 presents a range of strategies.
+The Puget Sound Regional Council's Housing Innovations Program12 presents a range of strategies.
 The strategies can be filtered by objective, project type, and affordability level.
 Strategies marked with an asterisk include more detail and are proven to be particularly effective at meeting regional housing goals.
-The Municipal Research and Services Center (MSRC) and Washington State Department of Commerce also offers affordable housing-related resources on their websites, including information about techniques and incentives for encouraging and planning for housing affordability.
+The Municipal Research and Services Center (MSRC) offers affordable housing-related resources on their websites, including information about techniques and incentives for encouraging and planning for housing affordability.
+The Washington State Department of Commerce also provides access to ample resources, including guidance on how to complete the land capacity analysis required in H-11 and on other adequate provisions jurisdictions can take to plan for and accommodate housing needs.